 Global and International Studies Building (GA) 1043

 Jennifer Ashcraft received her Bachelor’s degree in Sociology from Indiana University and a Master’s degree in Higher Education from the University of Massachusetts-Amherst.
 She has worked as an academic advisor in IU Athletics, a study abroad advisor at North Carolina State University, and international scholar advisor at IU’s Office of International Services.
-She currently serves as Academic Advisor for REEI, as well as Central Eurasian Studies, Second Language Studies, and the Institute of European Studies.
-She also serves as the International Student Specialist for the College of Arts and Sciences.
+She currently serves as Academic Advisor for REEI, as well as Central Eurasian Studies, Near Eastern Languages & Cultures, Second Language Studies, and Slavic & East European Languages and Cultures.
+She also serves as the advisor for exchange programs in the College of Arts and Sciences.